Satoru-Shibata-JPN/Kaggle/README.md

       - Optimized Classification of Anonymized Raw Data from Stock Market on 16GB Kernel.
       - Contributed code that systematizes Ensemble Learning and Logistic Regression.
     - Issue
-      - Utility Function Optimization of Supply and Demand Forecasting in Securities Markets
+      - Utility Function Optimization of Supply and Demand Forecasting in Securities Markets.
     - Significance
       - Calculate based on indicators of absence or degree of stock returns.
       - Optimize the behavior of whether to trade or not.
     - Purpose
-      - AI Dev for Profit Maximization
+      - AI Dev for Profit Maximization.
     - Methodology
-      - Optimal classification of LightGBM
+      - Optimal classification of LightGBM.
-      - Logit Transformation of Purpose Variables Based on Probability Distributions
+      - Logit Transformation of Purpose Variables Based on Probability Distributions.
     - Results
-      - Score: 3741.118 (Outside of Medal Zone)
+      - Score: 3741.118 (Outside of Medal Zone).
-      - Code: 33 Points
+      - Code: 33 Points.
     - Considerations
       - Utility function was not fully deciphered
-      - Which left some issues for the paper survey.
+      - Which left some issues for paper surveys.
-      - I think that the reporting was appreciated by other Kaggler.
+      - The report was appreciated by other Kagglers.
     - Conclusion
       - Code Silver Medal
 3. [Optimize LightGBM HyperParameter with Optuna and GPU](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Silver_Medal_Optimize_LightGBM_HyperParameter_with_Optuna_and_GPU.ipynb)
     - Lead sentences
-      - Unprecedented LightGBM Hyperparameter Optimization on GPU!
+      - Unprecedented LightGBM Hyperparameter Optimization on GPU.
       - Procedure was annexed and highly evaluated.
     - Issues
-      - Preliminaries of “LightGBM Classifier and Logistic Regression Report“
+      - Preliminaries of “LightGBM Classifier and Logistic Regression Report“ .
     - Significance
-      - High Parameter Optimization
+      - High Parameter Optimization.
       - There were few precedents for LightGBM.
     - Purpose
-      - Code submission for optimizing LightGBM Hyperparameter on GPU
+      - Code submission for optimizing LightGBM Hyperparameter on GPU.
     - Methodology
-      - A survey of prior case studies using Optuna for LightGBM
+      - A survey of prior case studies using Optuna for LightGBM.
-      - Procedure Submission
+      - Procedure of ssubmissions.
     - Results
       - Run: 953.9s on GPU
-      - Code: 31 Points
+      - Code: 31 Points.
     - Consideration
-      - It can be used for Hyperparameter Optimization in the future.
+      - Available hyperparameter optimization of futures.
     - Conclusion
-      - Code Silver Medal
+      - Code Silver Medal.

 #### 13 Bronze Medals
 1. [Optimized Logit LightGBM Classifier and CNN Models](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Optimized_Logit_LightGBM_Classifier_and_CNN_Model.ipynb)